OWASP/CheatSheetSeries/cheatsheets/Secrets_Management_Cheat_Sheet.md

 ### 3.6 Pipeline Created Secrets

 You can use pipeline tooling to generate secrets and either offer them directly to the service deployed by the tooling or provide the secret to a secrets management solution.
-Alternatively, the secret can be stored encrypted in git so that the secret and its metadata is as close to the developer daily place of work as possible.
+Alternatively, the secret can be stored encrypted in git so that the secret and its metadata is as close to the developer's daily place of work as possible.
 A git-stored secret does require that developers cannot decrypt the secrets themselves and that every consumer of a secret has its encrypted variant of the secret.
 For instance: the secret should then be different per DTAP environment and be encrypted with another key.
 For each environment, only the designated consumer in that environment should be able to decrypt the specific secret.
 A secret does not leak cross-environment and can still be easily stored next to the code.
 Consumers of a secret could now decrypt the secret using a sidecar, as described in section 5.2.
 Instead of retrieving the secrets, the consumer would leverage the sidecar to decrypt the secret.

 When a pipeline creates a secret by itself, ensure that the scripts or binaries involved adhere to best practices for secret generation.
-Best practices include secure-randomness, proper length of secret creation, etc.) and that the secret is created based on well-defined metadata stored somewhere in git or somewhere else.
+Best practices include secure-randomness, proper length of secret creation, etc. and that the secret is created based on well-defined metadata stored somewhere in git or somewhere else.

 ## 4 Cloud Providers